DazFather/Wednesday/README.md

 You can create a component by creating a file ending with `.wed.html` in any subdirectory of your project.
 In this file, you can specify the following top-level tags:

 ### `<style>`
 This will host your CSS styles scoped for this component only (`.my-component-name.wed-component`).
+All `.wed-component` have a `display: content;`

 ### `<html>`
 Within the `<html>` tag, you can put the HTML structure of your component.
-This will be wrapped in a `<div class="my-component-name wed-component">` that will have a "display" of "contents".
+This will be wrapped in a `<div class="my-component-name wed-component">`.
-> WED relies on the [Go template engine](https://go.dev/pkg/text/template) for this, and the code will be executed only once, when the project is built.
+> WED relies on the [Go template engine](https://go.dev/pkg/text/template).
+It will be executed only once, when the project is built.
 Both commands `wed build` and `wed serve` will build the project.
 > Thanks to this, the default WED component has zero extra runtime cost.
 Use them as much as you like; the client won't incur additional load.

 Let's see how to use them in some practical examples:

-#### Invoking a ~~component~~ template
+#### Invoking a component
 The first scenario where the template system is useful is when we want to use a component.
-To do this, we can simply use `{{ template "my-component-name" }}`, and the content of the HTML for the specified component will be inserted there.
+To do this, we can simply use `{{ use "my-component-name" }}`, and the content of the HTML for the specified component will be inserted there.

 #### Passing values between templates
 You can also pass a list of values between templates by using the provided `args` function.
 For example: